-• ASB Code of Conduct: Student Council/ASB officers are expected to be exemplary in their conduct of Bishop Montgomery High School rules and regulations.
-If a Student Government/ASB Member should, during his/her term, be placed on probation through the Discipline Office at BMHS, that member will be impeached(removed from office) and will not be allowed to participate in any further ASB events/activities, i.e. end of the year banquet.
+- report card and on a grade check form at the time of elections.
+Also, students running for election must have an exemplary discipline record. - ASB Code of Conduct: Student Council/ASB officers are expected to be exemplary in their conduct of Bishop Montgomery High School rules and regulations.
+If a Student Government/ASB Member should, during his/her term, be placed on probation through the Discipline Office at BMHS, that member will be impeached(removed from office) and will not be allowed to participate in any further ASB events/activities, ie. end of the year banquet.